PRL-PRG/github_analysis/readme.md

+# TODO for paper

+- import dataset
+- create non-npm dataset
+- redo clone finder so that we have confidence in the data
+- redo the graphs
+-

 # Reproducing the GitHub Analysis

 This repository contains the necessary information to reproduce the github analysis paper for the languages presented.